 Depending on the lender and your personal financial situation, personal loans typically range between $5,000 and $15,000, with a maximum of $45,000 and repayment terms between 24 and 60 months.
 The higher your credit score and income, the more money you can potentially borrow.

 It’s for this reason that unsecured loans have higher interest rates: They create a higher risk for the lender.
-“It’s important to remember that even with a higher interest rate, the total cost of a personal loan (Finance Charge) can be significantly lower than borrowing from a home because the term is significantly shorter,” Parker adds.
+However, it’s important to assess the price of the loan versus borrowing from your home equity, for example.
+Sometimes the overall cost of a personal loan can be significantly lower than borrowing equity.